alkem-io/alkemio/Design/ConceptualDesign.md

 * Project Frameworks: Master agreements that can be used as context for the definition of Projects

 # **Ecoverse: Challenge Hosting**
-The formation of a community around a Challenge requires a careful nurturing hand and hosting in an environment with the right "ingredients"- especially in the early formation stages but also potentially throughout the lifecycle of the Challenge.
-This hosting environment is focused on maximising the chances of Challenge success, and is called an  "Ecoverse".
+_Ecoverse_ is a contraction of the words "ecosystem" and "universe".
+The formation of a community around a Challenge, requires a careful nurturing hand.
+Once forming, a community needs hosting in an environment with the right "ingredients"- especially in the early formation stages.
+Potentially hosting is necessary throughout the lifecycle of the Challenge.
+This hosting environment is focused on maximising the chances of Challenge success.

 ![Ecoverse: Hosting of Challenges](Images/Ecoverse.png "Ecoverse: Hosting of Challenges")

-Why the term Ecoverse?
+Why the term _Ecoverse_?
 In many ways a Challenge can be viewed as a "Digital Ecosystem" i.e. a complex interactions that take place between the various actors involved in a challenge.
 And typically multiple Challenges are hosted in the same location - hence the term "Ecoverse".

 Note: an Ecoverse is actually also a Challenge, so it inherits also all the building blocks that come together for a Challenge i.e. Shared understanding, community, projects etc.